MRingive/thejourneyof/_posts/2021-99-99-think-week.markdown

 I have a few close friendships.
 I truly value these and want to strengthen them.
 Same goes for my loving family.
 It is something I often forget or neglect.
 It is so easy to take for granted.
 I don't want that.
 I want to be grateful instead.

 One area where I lack more is community.
 I'm part of a community at work.
 And I have a few weak ties to other communities.
 But that is not a lot.
 I would love to have more communal experiences.
-A sense of belonging.
+A stronger sense of belonging.

 ## Moving Forward